ni/measurement-plugin-converter-python/CONTRIBUTING.md

 (taken from [developercertificate.org](https://developercertificate.org/))

 See [LICENSE](https://github.com/ni/measurement-plugin-converter-python/blob/main/LICENSE)
-for details about how Measurement Plug-In Converter is licensed.
+for details about how Measurement Plug-In Converter for Python is licensed.